What People Have Said About Gerry's Music:

 Not just great music but award-winning packaging too!
-The music of two of Gerry’s CDs, “Somewhere In My Imagination” and “Chasing the Clouds Away”, inspired the graphic design firm of Slick+Slicker, together with illustrator Valerie Hennessy (both of whom design and create the artwork, respectively, for all of Gerry’s CDs), to come up with designs that won the prestigious Graphic Design USA packaging award for those CDs.
+The music of three of Gerry’s CDs, “Besotted”, “Somewhere In My Imagination” and “Chasing the Clouds Away”, inspired the graphic design firm of Slick+Slicker, together with illustrator Valerie Hennessy (both of whom design and create the artwork, respectively, for all of Gerry’s CDs), to come up with designs that won the prestigious Graphic Design USA packaging award for those CDs.
 Congrats to them!

 Excerpt From UCLA Medical Center Auxiliary and Volunteer News, "Musicians With A Caring Heart":